guimassoqueto/node-clean-api/README.md

 ### For Linux (Debian) Users
 1. Install buid-essential package (to be able to run `make` commands): `sudo apt-get install build-essential`
 2. Rename the *.env.example* to *.env*
-* To run the app fully containerized (skip steps 3, 4, and 5 in this case): `make up`
+* To run the app fully containerized (skip steps 3 and 4): `make up`
 3. `make install` to install all package.json dependencies
-4. `make mongodb` to up the mongo container

-5. Choose between:
+4. Choose between:
--- `make start-local` to run the application without transpile the code to javascript
+-- `make start-ts` to run the application without transpile the code to javascript
--- `make start-server` to transpile the code to javascript and run it
+-- `make start-js` to transpile the code to javascript and run it

 ### For Windows Users
 1. Install [Chocolatey Package Manager](https://chocolatey.org/install)